Jinnah Naval Base: Construction history

 The Ministry of Defence approved the proposal to construct the naval base away from the maritime boundaries of India, with the intent of lowering the risk inherent to the Port of Karachi being blockaded as it was during the 1971 war.
 The contract was initially awarded to two European countries–Belgium and Turkey– with the ground breaking ceremony taking place on 17 March 1994.
 The project was aimed towards spending ₨.
 4.5Bn (500Mn.
 USD), and the contract was awarded to Turkish firms, STFA Group and STM, Belgium firm, Jan De Nul, and Pakistani firms, FWO and MES.

 In 1994, then-Chief of the Naval Staff Adm.
 Mansural Haq stated that the base was expected to become operational by March 1997.

 On 22 June 2000, the Jinnah Naval Base was inaugurated by then-Chief Executive Gen. Pervez Musharraf in a ceremony attended by Faruk Bal, the Turkish Minister of State, and V-Adm.
 Taj Muhammad.
 Gen. Musharraf termed the opening of the base "a long-standing requirement of Pakistan Navy that had become a reality after many years of hard work."
 He went on to implicitly state that the base was a principal means of deterrence against growing Indian hegemony in the region, which would otherwise threaten Pakistan's economic and geopolitical interests.
 Construction of the N-10 National Highway, connecting the base to other major strategic coastal sites in Pakistan, namely Karachi and the Gwadar deep-water port, was announced at the ceremony.

-Work on selection of the site for the Jinnah Naval Base commenced in 1990.
-The contract was awarded to Turkish company STFA and Jan De Nul of Belgium for offshore and land development in December 1992.
-Construction of the Base began in 1994 and the Base was inaugurated on 22 January 2000 by General Pervez Musharraf.
-The Base was constructed at a cost of Rs.
-4.5 billion.